Frequently Asked Questions About Orthodontic Care

 Can we arrange payments?

-Yes, we offer flexible payment plans, whether or not you have dental insurance.
+Yes, we offer in-office flexible and affordable payment plans with 0% interest, whether or not you have dental insurance.
 We structure payments to align with the duration of your treatment plan for your convenience.

 How do you handle insurance?